How to use the Tier 4 Excel template

 - You’ll find all the tools you need to edit and format the template at the top, which we call the ribbon.

-When you first open the file you will be on the sheet named 'Instructions.'
-You will need to click on on the sheet named ‘Header (start here)’ to begin.
+When you first open the file you should be on the sheet named ‘Header (start here)’.

 You’ll notice the red asterisks (*) throughout the template.
 The sections marked with a red asterisk must be reported if it’s relevant to your charity.
 If there isn’t an asterisk, then it’s optional.